amalgireesh/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     a.
 Specify the Resource Group **ServerlessArchitecture**.

     b.
-For Account Name, type a unique value for the App name such as **tollboothdb** (ensure the green check mark appears).
+For Account Name, type a unique value for the App name such as **tollboothdb-DID** (ensure the green check mark appears).

     c.
 Select the **Core (SQL)** API.